nxp-mcuxpresso/mcux-sdk-examples/evkbmimxrt1170/edgefast_bluetooth_examples/unicast_media_sender/cm7/readme.md

 4. Save a wav music file to a USB disk's root directory and named as "music_16_2.wav".

-5. Connect the USB disk to USB OTG1 port.
+5. Connect the USB disk to USB OTG port.

 6. Open a serial terminal on PC for OpenSDA serial device with these settings:
     - 115200 baud rate